50+ valuable marketing spend statistics for 2023

-In this article, we shared 50+ eye-opening marketing spend statistics across different advertising platforms and mediums.
-These numbers highlight changes and trends brought on by the pandemic, as well as companies’ plans to grow with the worst of it (hopefully) behind them.
+In this article, we share 50+ eye-opening marketing spend statistics across different advertising platforms and mediums.
+These numbers highlight changes and trends brought on by the pandemic, as well as companies’ plans to ride out the ensuing economic repercussions.

 Let’s kick it off with numbers that illustrate current attitudes towards marketing in general.

 How do businesses spend on marketing in general?

 Companies spend 9.5% of revenue on marketing, on average.
 (Gartner)

 Consumers across the globe spent $900 billion more at online retailers in 2020 versus the prior two-year trend.
 (Mastercard Economics Institute)